“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 1. Chronological Resume: Best for Social Media Pros with Strong Experience

-A chronological resume is the standard format, listing jobs in reverse order (most recent first).
+A chronological resume is the standard format for a social media manager resume, listing jobs in reverse order (most recent first).
 It works best if you’ve had a clear career path in social media marketing and want to emphasize measurable success.

 Best for: